STAND. COM. REP. NO. 3083

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO VEHICLE REGISTRATION,"
+"A BILL FOR AN ACT RELATING TO VIOLATION OF PRIVACY,"

-As affirmed by the records of votes of the members of your Committees on Transportation, Military Affairs and Government Operations and Tourism and Intergovernmental Affairs that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 1768, H.D.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2134, H.D.
 1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1768, H.D.
+No. 2134, H.D.
 1, S.D.
 1, and be placed on the calendar for Third Reading.